Importance of Education

 The following approaches support learning in pulmonary rehabilitation sessions:

 - Use of active, rather than passive, participation using interaction and discussion.

 - Use of repetition to reinforce key messages and help participants make links with knowledge already understood.

 - Variation in presentation methods (visual, auditory, demonstration, active participation).
 The use of pictures, diagrams, videos and models may be helpful for some sessions (e.g. pictures for exercise, models for anatomy, equipment for medication).

 - Provide participants with written material to take home for review or to share with their family or caregiver.

 - Look for opportunities to individualise information.

-- Provide problem solving tasks as these tasks can:
+- Provide problem solving tasks as this can:

 - Encourage interaction between participants.